RalPhD and The Autonomous Paper

 done

-When I reviewed my first autonomous paper system, I found a similar-looking while loop; but a closer examination revealed that a while loop does not a Ralph loop make.
+When I reviewed the innards of the first vibe-coded autonomous paper system, I found a similar-looking while loop; a closer examination revealed that a while loop does not a Ralph loop make.
 So, what does?

 Well, here is what my system was doing: